Adam Harr

 University of Tennessee--Knoxville

 I've always been fascinated by language, so after college I moved to Java, Indonesia to be immersed in languages, cultures, and intellectual traditions that were as far as possible from my home in the mountains of Southwest Virginia.
 I returned to the U.S. the following year, my brain buzzing with questions, and wheedled my way into my first anthropology course at the University of Virginia.
-There I saw how the study of cultures could be empirically rooted in the study of languages.
+I was hooked and, after a couple more anthro classes, was fortunate enough to be admitted to the PhD program.

 My dissertation research examined how social change is reflected in and precipitated by people’s use of different languages.
 I conducted two years of research in multilingual communities in the highlands of central Flores, a beautiful island in eastern Indonesia that is home to astonishing linguistic, cultural, artistic, and intellectual diversity.
 Most folks in the communities where I lived speak the Indonesian national language in addition to the Lio language, one of several hundred languages in Indonesia that are classified as “local” or “tribal” languages.
 I am grateful to have had the profound privilege of conducting long-term research in other folks' homes.

-Since becoming a parent to two wild and curious children, my research interests have shifted closer to my own home.
+Since becoming a parent to two wild and curious kids, my research interests have shifted closer to my own home.
 The questions that most fascinate me now relate to science fiction and mycology (the study of fungi).
-Some questions I currently puzzle over and read about: How have linguistics and anthropology been used and (mis)represented in science fiction?
+Some questions I currently puzzle over: How have linguistics and anthropology been used and (mis)represented in science fiction?
 How did science fiction and ethnography co-develop in the 19th and 20th centuries?
 How does learning about and interacting with fungi refashion how people think about the nature of self and society?

 At St. Lawrence University, I feel incredibly lucky to teach courses in linguistic and cultural anthropology, including Language and Human Experience, Writing Culture, Childhood Across Cultures, and Medicines and Meanings.
 In each of my courses, I aim to collaborate with students in hopes that we all come away with a renewed sense of wonder at the strange/beautiful/terrible worlds we humans collectively create and inhabit.